-On October 5, 2018 (the "Closing Date"), the Company entered into an Equity Purchase Agreement (the "Purchase Agreement") with an institutional accredited investor (the "Investor") pursuant to which the Investor committed to purchase up to \$10,000,000 (the "Maximum Amount") of the Company's common stock (the "Financing").
-On the Closing Date, the Company issued 3,850,597 shares of the Company's common stock to the Investor as a commitment fee (the "Commitment Shares"), at a fair market value of \$0.08 or \$318,059, which was recorded as deferred offing costs and will be amortized as a percentage of the Maximum Amount on a pro-rata conversion amount.
+On October 5, 2018 (the "L2 Closing Date"), the Company entered into an Equity Purchase Agreement (the "L2 Purchase Agreement") with L2 Capital, LLC ("L2 Capital") pursuant to which L2 Capital committed to purchase up to \$10,000,000 (the "Maximum Amount") of the Company's common stock (the "L2 Financing").
+On the L2 Closing Date, the Company issued 3,850,597 shares of its common stock to L2 Capital as a commitment fee (the "Commitment Shares"), at a fair market value of \$0.08 or \$318,059, which was recorded as deferred offing costs and were amortized as a percentage of the Maximum Amount on a pro-rata conversion amount.
 Additionally, the proceeds received from the first put notice were net of \$15,000 in legal fees and were recorded as deferred offering costs.
-Total amortization expense for the six months ended was \$19,136.
+Total amortization expense for the nine months ended March 31, 2019 was \$333,059.
 The Commitment Shares are subject to a lock-up/leak-out limitation as described below.
-In connection with the Financing, on the Closing Date, the Company and the Investor also entered into a Registration Rights Agreement (the "Registration Rights Agreement", and together with the Purchase Agreement, the "Transaction Documents").
-The Company will receive net proceeds from the sale of the Put Shares by the Investor thereafter.
+In connection with the L2 Financing, on the L2 Closing Date, the Company and L2 Capital also entered into a Registration Rights Agreement (the "L2 Registration Rights Agreement", and together with the Purchase Agreement, the "L2 Transaction Documents").
+The Company received net proceeds from the sale of the Put Shares directly to the Investor pursuant to the Purchase Agreement, however, the Company did not receive any proceeds from the resale of the Put Shares by L2 Capital thereafter.